Home » DIY » How to deal with rusted paint cans

 Mark Your Laundry Jug With the Proper Description

-I used a marker to identify the brand, type, and color of paint.
+I used a marker to identify the brand, type, and color of the paint.

-With the ERA jug, you can even see the amount of paint as well as the color of paint in the little window.
-You can't do that in a rusted paint can.
+With the ERA jug, you can even see the amount of paint and the paint color in the little window.
+You can’t do that in a rusted paint can.

 I have identified the color on this one as well.